 On the morning of July 3rd, 1964, Robert E. Lee likely desired to renew his attack, halted by nightfall on the 2nd, so as to capitalize on his “gains” of the day before.
 Indeed, on his left, Ewell’s assault on Culp’s Hill had captured enemy positions and on his right Longstreet had seized the high ground of the Peach Orchard.
 Neither, in hindsight, seem decisive objectives, but Lee hoped that the addition of fresh divisions and an early morning attack would push a weakened enemy over the edge.

 At 4:30 AM, Ewell’s left wing resumed the attack.
-Successfully pushing forward would either seize the high ground on the Union’s far right or, failing that, pull reinforcements from Longstreet’s attack on the left.
+Successfully pushing forward would either seize the high ground on the Union’s far right or, failing that, pull reinforcements from positions that would otherwise oppose Longstreet’s attack on the left.
 Unfortunately, the Union high command also took a special interest in the South’s gains from the previous night, and had planned their own assault in the same place and time.
 Doubly unfortunately, Longstreet’s dawn attack on the right was not taking place.
 The result was that the fighting on Culp’s Hill, while vigorous, produced no significant results.

 Lee’s plan hinged on the simultaneous assault on both flanks of the Union line.
 Longstreet earns further criticism for not being prepared at first light, when better management of his (and particularly Pickett’s) Division could have has his Corps in place for a dawn assault.
 However, Coddington also wonders why Lee didn’t make his orders more clear, particularly given the miscommunications of the previous day.
 A departure from Lee’s usual management practice; he and Longstreet failed to meet between late morning on the 2nd and morning on the 3rd (when the attack from the right failed to materialize).
 Longstreet, after the fighting on the 2nd, did not feel up to a riding to a meeting with Lee.
 It is not clear if the written orders conveyed Lee’s desire for an attack at first light for the purpose of coordinating with the left.